-The onset of winter shouldn’t mean you’ll wind up in bed with three sweaters over your PJs and a subscription to Lemsip.
+The onset of winter shouldn’t mean you wind up in bed with a runny nose and a subscription to Lemsip.
 Here’s how to stay well over the colder months

-While it sounds more appealing just to stay inside and hide from it all, being proactive about your health makes it more likely you will make it through the colder months cold and flu-free.
-Boundless takes a look at ten things health professionals advise doing during the colder months so you can boost your health and stay fit and well.
+Being proactive about your health makes it more likely you will make it through the colder months cold and flu-free.
+These top ten health professional tips can boost your health and help you stay fit and well this winter.

 It’s tempting to stay indoors in the winter but keeping physically active is crucial for keeping your immune system strong and your spirits up.
 Exercise delivers oxygen and nutrients to your tissues and helps your cardiovascular system work more efficiently.
 It can help you prevent or manage a wide range of health problems including stroke, type 2 diabetes, depression, certain types of cancer, arthritis and falls, as well as controlling your weight.